November 9, 2024

 best hiking boots of 2024: how to choose

-best hiking boots: lightweight
+best lightweight hiking boots

-There's a strong trend toward lightweight hiking footwear, such as trail running shoes, hiking shoes, and lightweight hiking boots.
 The best lightweight hiking boots—now starting around two pounds per pair (men) or less (women)—weigh less than traditional hiking boots while providing better support and durability than trail running shoes and most hiking shoes.
 The trade off is that lightweight hiking boots generally have less support, weather protection, and durability than traditional (midweight) hiking boots and backpacking boots.

 Salomon X Ultra 4 Mid